archzedzenrun/launch_school/rb120/rb129/studyguide.md

 **Collaborator objects**

 Collaborator objects are objects that are stored within another object's instance variables, making up the state of that object.
-They are important because they help improve flexibility and maintainability.
+They are important because they help improve flexibility by separating responsibilites across multiple classes.
 ```ruby
 class Person
   def initialize(name)